albertogomezp/Ival/README.md

 # IvAl - Marketplace
 New project in collab with <a href="https://github.com/ivanperezmolina" target="_blank">Iván Pérez Molina</a> <br>
-IvAl is our brand new Marketplace test projec.
+IvAl is our brand new Marketplace test project.
 We are usign the following technologies: <br>
 <ul>
     <li>MySQL</li>
     <li>Java Servlet</li>